paper-trail-gem/paper_trail/README.md

 PaperTrail has one generator, `paper_trail:install`.
 It writes, but does not run, a migration file.
 The migration creates the `versions` table.

+You can provide a custom version table name e.g., for having multiple version tables.
+You will still need setup a custom Version class and configure it to use the custom table.
+See [6.a.
+Custom Version Classes](#6a-custom-version-classes).

 #### Reference

 The most up-to-date documentation for this generator can be found by running